Skip to content

 “Yes, Master.
 Our governor is a most generous benefactor and the town provides more than enough food.
 But not all cows produce equal milk.
 At this age, some grow tall before they grow thick.”

-“Hmmmm,” said the slaver, pressing his lips together while looking up and down the line.
+“Hmmmm,” said the slaver, pressing his lips together while looking up and down the line, his hand resting on the whip at his waist.
+He could take four from each town.
+This was the last town.

 The small eladrin was much younger than Hunter.
 He had less experience with the ungodly noise of human settlements and did not, in the least, care for it.
 How a species so practically deaf could accomplish so much absolutely baffled him.
 Individually, he had some sympathy for humans.
 Collectively, he found them offensive.